lucasrenan/blog/content/post/2017-02-21-letsencrypt-oauth-kubernetes.md

 the services managed by systemd.

-Then, mid-September, we migrated our Ruby on Rails code to run within Kubernetes on Google Container Engine (GKE) - this was a big change for us on almost all parts of the stack - deployments no longer worked with `Capistrano`, but via `kubectl`, and our CI setup had to change dramatically to allow for docker images to be built and pushed during CI.
+Then, mid-September, we migrated our Ruby on Rails code to run within Kubernetes on Google Container Engine (GKE).
+This was a big change for us on almost all parts of the stack, as deployments no longer worked with `Capistrano`, but via `kubectl`, and our CI setup had to change dramatically to allow for docker images to be built and pushed during CI.
 However, everything went rather smoothly in the end.

-Next, we wanted to migrate our internal services to run within Kubernetes, too - but we did not have an easy solution to managing Ingress, our Rails application ran as a `NodePort` service connected to a terraform managed GCP HTTP Load Balancer, which had all of our main site SSL certificates.
+Next, we wanted to migrate our internal services to run within Kubernetes, too - but we did not have an easy solution to managing Ingress.
+The Rails application ran as a `NodePort` service connected to a terraform managed GCP HTTP Load Balancer, which had all of our main site SSL certificates.
 Marrying this setup to Let's Encrypt would not have been very easy, as the GCP HTTP Load Balancer does not support TLS-SNI